-- Communities wishing to host Modules should contact the office in Regina @ 780-9222. - Individual Module length 3-4 hour course - Host community cost \$300 for up to 20 participants and an additional \$15 will be charged for each participant over 20.
-Host community is not responsible for instructor fees. - > A coach's registration fee is the option of the host community, however, maximum charge is \$50/Coach - Affiliate members will be charged an additional 50% surcharge to attend/host clinics.
+- Contact the office in Regina @ 780-9222 or nolan@baseballsask.ca - Must provide access to gymnasium or suitable facility for physical activity. - Underwrite any costs for the facility. - Advertise the clinic locally. - Appoint a local chairman that will communicate/assist Baseball Sask instructor(s) with the running of the clinic. - Individual Module length 3-4 hour course - Host community cost \$300 for up to 20 participants.
+Host community is not responsible for instructor fees. - A coach's registration fee is the option of the host community, however, maximum charge is \$50/Coach - Affiliate members will be charged an additional 50% surcharge to attend/host clinics.